markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-manage-autopatch-groups.md

     1. The approval method for driver updates
     1. The channel for Microsoft Edge updates
 1. Select **Next: Release schedules**.
 In this page, select one of the following release schedule presets from the **Select a release schedule preset** dropdown menu:
-    1. Information worker: Single-user devices that are used in most workplaces
+    1. **Information worker**: Single-user devices that are used in most workplaces
-    1. Shared device: Devices that are used by multiple users over a period of time
+    1. **Shared device**: Devices that are used by multiple users over a period of time
-    1. Kiosks and billboards: High uptime devices used to accomplish a specific task that hides notifications and restart at specific times
+    1. **Kiosks and billboards**: High uptime devices used to accomplish a specific task that hides notifications and restart at specific times
-    1. Reboot-sensitive devices: Devices that can’t be interrupted in the middle of a task and only update at a scheduled time
+    1. **Reboot-sensitive devices**: Devices that can’t be interrupted in the middle of a task and only update at a scheduled time
 1. The Windows update installation, reboot, and notification behavior setting is based on the selected release schedule preset (in step 11).
 The setting determines how the Windows Update client behaves for all update types that you selected in Step 9.
 You can:
     1. Edit the deferrals, deadlines, grace periods as needed
     1. Edit the deployment rings as necessary